yu-jingtian/survey_MultiDimVis/README.md

 # Dissecting Survey Data with Multidimensional Visualization

 ## 1. Overview
-This repository contains the R code, processed data, and visualization scripts for the project:

 This study introduces a multidimensional visualization framework for analyzing complex structures in survey-based policy preferences.
 Conventional analyses typically focus on individual policy issues, providing valuable insights into specific dimensions of public opinion but offering limited perspectives on how multiple attitudes interact within respondents.
 To address this gap, we propose a two-dimensional heatmap approach that integrates random forest (RF) predictions to account for demographic and interaction effects.
 This model-based visualization highlights joint patterns of policy preferences and enables interpretable exploration of multidimensional relationships in survey data.
 We apply the framework to national survey responses from 2014 to 2021 to illustrate how it can reveal evolving associations among key policy domains and identify systematic subgroup differences.
 Beyond this application, the proposed method provides a general and scalable tool for dissecting high-dimensional survey data, offering new possibilities for studying interconnected attitudes and behavioral patterns across diverse research contexts.

+This repository contains the R code, processed data, and visualization scripts for the project.

 ---